Dear St. Thomas Parents and Guardians,

 The purpose of the Mothers’ Club is to provide a vehicle through which mothers or guardians of the students may be able to assist the Basilian Fathers and faculty in furthering the students’ spiritual, academic, cultural and athletic development.
-All activities of the Club must meet with the approval of its moderator who shall be appointed by the Principal of the school.
+All activities of the Club must meet with the approval of its moderator who shall be appointed by President of the school.

 The membership of the Club shall consist of mothers or guardians of boys who are registered for that school year in St. Thomas High School.

 The Board shall consist of the Executive Board, the Immediate Past President, Chairpersons of Round-Up, Style Show and Auction, Staff Liaison, and the Club Moderator.
 The Executive Board shall consist of five officers: President, Vice President, Communications Secretary, Recording Secretary, and Treasurer.
 Only the Executive Board has voting rights; three members of the Executive Board present and voting constitutes a quorum.
 In the event one of the five officers is unable to complete her term as an officer, the Club Moderator shall call a special meeting.
 The Club Moderator, the Staff Liaison, and the Executive Board will appoint a person to fill the vacancy.
 This appointee will be announced at the next Mothers’ Club Meeting or via electronic communications as needed.

 Section 1.
 Executive Board: The duty of the Executive Board members is to develop the Mothers’ Club Annual Budget, approve all expenditures, and establish and oversee committees to conduct the work of the Mothers’ Club.